Scholarship Tips & FAQs

 - Register for an online account if you have not done so already.
 If you applied for admission online, you can use that login for the scholarship application too.

 - Put your name on all of the documents you upload, including your resume and any essays.
 We highly recommend using a “header,” so it will put your name on every page.
-(In Microsoft Word, you can go to “Insert,” then “Header”).
+(In Microsoft Word, you can go to “Insert,” then “Header”.)

-- If the scholarship/guaranteed entrance program you are applying for requires letters of recommendation, the recommenders will receive an e-mail with a link to submit the letter of recommendation online when you submit the application.
+- If the scholarship/guaranteed entrance program for which you are applying requires letters of recommendation, when you submit your application the recommenders will receive an e-mail with a link to submit their letters.
+All letters of recommendation should be submitted online.

 - Don’t hesitate to ask us if you have any questions.
 E-mail email@example.com and put “scholarship” in the subject line.